Quantum-AI-shadow/kicad/README.md

 ## Pin report

-This will generate a csv file with pin reference ID, Pin name, X and Y position with netname.
+This will generate a csv file with pin reference ID, Pin name, X and Y position with netname

+## GUI

+This will generate a small UI for shortcuts.
+You can use it in always on top mode(Linux) and click for the shortcut

 # Tutorial:
 https://crypticquantum.wordpress.com/